Improved dimension dependence of a proximal algorithm for sampling: Improved dimension dependence of RGO for semi-smooth potential

 \begin{lemma} Sampling from $ \pi^{X|Y} (x|y) \propto \exp(-f (x)-\frac{1}{2\eta}\|x-y\|^{2})$ is equivalent to sampling from distribution $\propto \exp (- g(x) - \frac{1}{2 \eta} \|x-x_y \|^2 )$, where $g(x) = f(x) - \< f'(x_y) , x \> $ and $x_y$ satisfies $ f'(x_y) + \frac{1}{\eta } (x_y - y) = 0$. \end{lemma}

 Thanks to Lemma \ref{lem:equi_rgo}, sampling from distribution $\propto \exp (- g(x) - \frac{1}{2 \eta} \|x-x_y \|^2 )$ is equivalent to the original RGO.
 Note that $g(x)$ shares the same semi-smooth constant as $f(x)$.
 Algorithm \ref{alg:rgo} requires the calculation of the stationary point $x_y$ of $f(x) + \frac{1}{2\eta} \|x-y\|^2$.
 This could be challenging when $f$ is non-convex.
 In that case, we can get an approximate stationary point instead.
-We can control the error introduced by approximate $x_y$ and achieve the same complexity bound; the detailed discussions are postponed to Section \ref{sec:approximate_opt}.
+We can control the error introduced by approximate $x_y$ and achieve the same complexity bound; the detailed discussions are postponed to \S \ref{sec:approximate_opt}.
 In the main paper, we assume the stationary point is solved exactly to make the analysis more comprehensible.
+To facilitate the analysis of Algorithm \ref{alg:rgo}, we introduce another threshold $\bar \rho:=\min(\rho,2) $.
+As we will see, the acceptance probability in our RGO algorithm is directly related to $\bar \rho$.

 \begin{lemma} Denote $\hat \pi^{X|Y}$ as the distribution of the output of Algorithm \ref{alg:rgo}.
 Let $\phi$ be defined as in Algorithm \ref{alg:rgo}.
 Define the random variables $\bar \rho: =\min\left(\rho ,2\right)$, $V:= \mE [\rho | x],$ and $\overline V: = \mE [ \bar \rho | x]$.
 Then